walshbr/data-for-the-rest-of-us/pages/week-5-cleaning.md

 ## The Plan

+* Introduction: On Cleaning
+* Activity: Workshop on Google Open Refine

+---
+## Introduction: On Cleaning

+Slides Here
 * Share your job interview question
 * What is cleaning and why does it matter
 * Cleaning by hand

-* Collection tied to cleaning -
+---
-* Exercise in Google Open Refine
+Activity: Workshop on Google Open Refine

+Use humanities materials?

 ## Homework